 The State of Michigan has Actively Participated in the Decline of Commercial Fishing

 The decline of the Michigan commercial fishing industry is no accident.
-On the DNRs website, it clearly states that in the 1960s the Fisheries Division placed an emphasis on managing Great Lakes fisheries for sports fishing and sought a diminished role for commercial fishing.
-In the late 1960s, the Department of Natural Resources enacted administrative rules creating development zones for recreational fishing throughout the Great Lakes where commercial fishing would be prohibited.
+On the DNRs website, it clearly states that in the 1960s, the Fisheries Division placed emphasis on managing Great Lakes fisheries for sports fishing and sought a diminished role for commercial fishing.
+In the late 1960s, the Department of Natural Resources enacted administrative rules creating development zones for recreational fishing throughout the Great Lakes, where commercial fishing would be prohibited.
 As a result, the number of commercial fishing licenses issued decreased from 339 in 1969 to 176 in 1970.
-Today 65 licenses are allowed however only about 13 are active.
+Today 65 licenses are allowed; however, only about 13 are active.

 In the 1900s Great Lakes commercial fishing was a huge industry.
 Thousands of commercial fish operations employing tens of thousands of people.
 Those days are gone.
 Today the DNR states that each commercial fishery usually employs somewhere between five to ten people.
 The companies are typically family-run operations and often passed down from one generation to the next.
 It is very common to see parents and kids working side-by-side on the water or store counter or market.